campaigncode/google-van-trigger/README.md

 1. Create a new Google Cloud Function.
 If prompted to enable APIs, do so.
 2. Give the function a name.
-3. Select `Require authentication` under HTTPS options.
+3. Select `Allow unauthenticated invocations` under HTTPS options.
 4. Configure the runtime and build settings to your liking.
 I recommend:
     - Default memory and CPU
     - 20 second timeout
-    - 100 concurrent requests
+    - 1 concurrent requests
     - 0 minimum and 1 maximum number of instances
     - All other defaults
-5. Select the runtime as `Python`.
-Any version will do.
+5. Select the runtime as `Python 3.10`.
 6. Copy and replace all code in `requirements.txt` from files in this repository
 7. Copy and replace all code in `main.py` from code in `handler.py` from this repository
 8. Deploy the function and copy its URL